 Eventually, you will progress to a greater load with exercises such as squats.
 The last movements will include extension and rotations, particularly if your sport or activity requires these movements.
 It is important to re-introduce these movements as part of physical therapy to ensure that they are tolerated in daily activities.
 Cardiovascular exercise including walking is crucial to make sure that you have the necessary endurance for daily activities as well.

 If you are reading this and hoping to prevent a spondylolisthesis, then you probably already have some good ideas.
 It is important to maintain mobility of your thoracic spine and hips to offload stress from your lumbar spine.
 You should also maintain strength of your core and back muscles to take stress away from the spine and passive support.
 Finally, pay attention to repetitive motions that may stress the area.
 If you are a baseball player, keep track of how many swings you take at practice and dial them back if you are noticing some pain.
 A temporary decrease of rotation and extension can allow you to strengthen your muscles and improve your tolerance.
 A thorough assessment by a medical professional can give you the best individualized ideas and plan.

 As always, if you are suffering from pain, nerve symptoms (numbness, tingling, or weakness), or anything else significant, please see a healthcare provider.
 This blog is meant to be educational and is not a substitute for medical advice.

 Hopefully you learned something about spondylolisthesis and how it is diagnosed and treated.
 If you want to learn more about low back injuries, check out our low back page.
 If you found this blog helpful, please share it with someone.
 We hope to continue to grow and help people better understand how our bodies move and work.
-If you are in the Northern Virginia area and would like to work with me or you have any questions, please email me at firstname.lastname@example.org or follow me on Instagram or Twitter @drdannydpt.
+If you are in the Sterling, Virginia area and would like to work with me or you have any questions, please email me at firstname.lastname@example.org or follow me on Instagram or Twitter @drdannydpt.